leoliang-sh/ionic-datepicker/README.md

 ##Introduction
-This is a datepicker component forked from forked from [rajeshwarpatlolla/ionic-datepicker](https://github.com/rajeshwarpatlolla/ionic-datepicker).
+This is a datepicker component forked from [rajeshwarpatlolla/ionic-datepicker](https://github.com/rajeshwarpatlolla/ionic-datepicker).

 ##Modified
 * modified the label into Chinese